bennylope/bennylope.github.com/_posts/2015-08-13-django-filer-migrations.md

 )
 {% endhighlight %}

+'breeds' listed above is an app which tracks dog breeds in our imaginary project.

 Filer maintains its own database tables for tracking files and folders, so you'll need to migrate the database changes it introduces.